dlrebbin98/DragonKings/README.md

-# Project Files for Complex System Simulation
+# Project Files for Group 11

-Group 11.
+For the MSc course 'Complex System Simulation' at the University of Amsterdam.